 Most varieties of the globe-shaped Allium have an incredibly long garden presence.
 The stalks emerge from strappy, low-growing foliage, the thick cigar-like buds form and a spidery outline of the globe develops as up to hundreds of star-shaped florets burst into bloom with delicate filament-like stamens.
 As the flowers die back after weeks of powerful presence, the dried seed pod form of the globe remains, like a hauntingly beautiful garden sentry.

-There is nothing better after the brilliant opening act of Narcissi and Tulips than to anticipate the stunning second act of Allium, Brodiaea, Camassia, Eremurus, Herbaceous Iris, Dutch Iris and soon thereafter, Herbaceous Peonies.
+There is nothing better after the brilliant opening act of Narcissi and Tulips than to anticipate the stunning second act of Allium, Brodiaea, Camassia, Eremurus, Dutch Iris and soon thereafter, Herbaceous Peonies.
 (You may also want to experiment with Gladiolus communis ssp. byzantinus, Ixiolirion tataricum ssp. pallasii, Ornithogalum ponticum Sochii and Oxalis adenophylla.)
 Soon thereafter, one can look forward to the opulent finishing act of Lilies.

 If you are looking for heirloom flower bulbs, you’ve hit the jackpot with Allium.
 There are few flower bulbs native to the U.S., but A. amplectens Graceful Beauty is one of them.